eglenelid-gamaliel/eglenelid-gamaliel.github.io/index.markdown

 Here you can find some of my projects, you can find more about them clicking on the links below.

-My contact information and CV can be found the bottom of this page.
+My contact information and CV can be found at the bottom of this page.

 Thank you for visiting my portfolio!